 More About Sam A. Andreades

-The name is so challenging because it is Greek.
+The name, Andreades, is so challenging because it is Greek.
 But you say it like the man's name, "Andre" plus the first two syllables of "Odyssey": Ahn-drae-ODD'-iss

 Sam grew up with three older sisters who have constantly challenged him in his understanding of what it means for him to be a boy.
-He has been married for twenty-six years to his wife, Mary K., whom he describes as the truest woman he knows, and without whom he says he could not do what he does.
-Together they have raised three sons and one daughter, and now have a daughter-in-law.
-Submission to the body of Christ has always been an important part of Sam's Christian walk.
-As a member of a local church since becoming a Christian at seventeen years old, he has bonded to brothers and sisters in the family of God.
+He has been married for thirty-four years to his wife, Mary K., whom he describes as the truest woman he knows, and without whom he says he could not do what he does.
+Together they have raised three sons and one daughter, and now have two daughters-in-law, a son-in-law, and a grand-daughter.

 Being a Presbyterian pastor means ministering in relationship.
 It requires working closely with his session (the church’s board of elders), which affords Sam some of the most meaningful friendships of his life.
 Chairing the Shepherding Committee of his presbytery (a collective of local ministers and elders) in New York also afforded him important people-linking lessons.